Charlotte Moffett Cartwright

-She was known for her role in the women's suffrage movement, with the Oregon Pioneer Association, and as "Mother Moffett" as a caretaker of orphans.
+She was known for her role in the women's suffrage movement, with the Oregon Pioneer Association, and as "Mother Moffett", a caretaker of orphans.
 She also arranged and funded a circulating library in Oregon.

 Personal

-She was married twice, first to Walter Moffatt who died at sea and then Mr C.M.
+She was married twice, first to Walter Moffatt, who died at sea, and then C.M.
 Cartwright.
-With her first husband she had five children.
+She had five children with her first husband.